Sneha-Kandpal-2005/4x4-Bit-Approximate-Multiplier/README.md

 Traditional multipliers prioritize accuracy, often at the expense of power, speed, or area.

 This project implements a low-power, high-speed 4x4-bit approximate multiplier in Verilog HDL by implementing modified Dadda technique, using a combination of approximate compressors, approximate adders, and an exact half-adder.
 It is suitable for error-resilient applications like image processing or machine learning, where power efficiency and area reduction are more important than perfect accuracy, achieving significant area and power reduction compared to traditional multipliers with minimal minimal absolute error.
 The design is simulated and synthesized using Xilinx Vivado.

-This design trades off some accuracy for gains in:

-  -> Area efficiency

-  -> Reduced power consumption

-  -> Improved delay (speed)

 ## Overview
 An nxn multiplication is conventionally composed of three operational phases: partial product generation, carry-free reduction of partial products and carry propagating addition.
 In this project, the main focus was on approximation in the partial product tree of approximate multiplier, achieved by reduction in partial product tree.
 Dadda  technique for multiplication process decreases the number of adder stages.
 In this techniques half adder and full adders are used for summation of the partial products.
 Due to this hardware complexity is reduced.